How to Upload Fonts To Cricut and Easily Add Fonts To Design Space!

 I found a font I like called ‘Easy November’ shown in the screenshot below from dafont.com (my favorite place to get free fonts).

-2. Open The TrueType Font File
+2. Open The Cricut Font File (it must be TrueType)

 3. Install The Font

 Click the install button (at the top of the window that has just opened) to install the font onto your computer.

 Now that the font is installed onto your computer, that’s all there is to it!
 You’ve successfully learned how to upload fonts to your computer which can be used in Cricut Design Space.

 You will now be able to search for it and use the new font in Cricut Design Space.
 But.
 Sometimes . . .

 I go into Design Space, and I search for my font after creating a text box, but it doesn’t show up correctly (as in the screenshot below)…

 Are downloaded fonts not showing up in Cricut?

 Here is what you need to do to get your font to show up in Design Space:

 - First, try refreshing the page, and see if that brings the true font through